catfoolyou/Block-Bypass/README.md

 You will need to downgrade to v127 first, using recovery images from [chrome100](https://chrome100.dev/board/dedede) (this is for `drawper` chromebooks only, `yavijo` ones have `nissa` boards)

+To burn shims, use BalenaEtcher

 1) Get a USB and burn the [recovery image](https://dl.google.com/dl/edgedl/chromeos/recovery/chromeos_15917.71.0_dedede_recovery_stable-channel_mp-v50.bin.zip) onto it (link is for v127 for `dedede`)
-2) ESC + POWER + REFRESH (you MIGHT need to do this twice (idk)), then follow instructions to recover from USB.
+2) ESC + POWER + REFRESH, then hit CTRL+D
+3) It will say something about returning to secure mode, do NOT press cancel, instead press ESC + POWER + REFRESH **again**
+4) select recover from USB and follow instructions to recover from USB
-3) Use the v127 USB from step 1 to recover and downgrade to v127
+5) Use the v127 USB from step 1 to recover and downgrade to v127

 You will need a shim prebuild for you chromebook for this exploit (from [here?](https://dl.fanqyxl.net/ChromeOS/Prebuilts/Icarus))